 Because they enjoy being the center of attention when spending time with their families, be prepared for some attention-seeking behavior from them.

-If they are left alone frequently, they are also known to experience anxiety related to isolation.
+If left alone frequently, they are also known to experience isolation-related anxiety.
 They require human interaction and can’t survive if everyone is away at work for several hours a day.

-You might be shocked by how destructive such small dogs can be, given their size.
+Given their size, you might be shocked by how destructive such small dogs can be.
 But unfortunately, this anxiousness frequently leads to destructive behavior.